Kennedy Center Honors back once more, Biden attends

 The lifetime achievement awards for artistic excellence were presented to Motown Records creator Berry Gordy, “Saturday Night Live” mastermind Lorne Michaels, actress-singer Bette Midler, opera singer Justino Diaz and folk music legend Joni Mitchell.

-This year’s event at the Kennedy Center’s main opera house represented a return to political normalcy, with President Joe Biden and first lady Jill Biden attending.
+This year’s event at the Kennedy Center’s main opera house represents a return to political normalcy, with President Joe Biden and first lady Jill Biden attending.

 President Donald Trump and first lady Melania Trump skipped the show the first three years he was in office after several of the artists honored in 2017, his first year in office, threatened to boycott a White House reception if he participated.
 Last year, the pandemic forced a delay and major changes to the program.